John Constantine (Arrowverse): Arrowverse

 In August 2015, it was announced that Ryan would appear as Constantine on Arrow in the fourth season episode "Haunted", per a "one-time-only" deal."
 Season four co-showrunner Wendy Mericle confirmed that this version of Constantine would be the same character that had appeared in the NBC series.

 Ryan's involvement on Legends of Tomorrow was first announced on October 9, 2017, to appear in a two-part arc during the show's third season; specifically, episodes 9 and 10.
 According to executive producer Phil Klemmer, having Ryan reprise his "iconic [and] legendary role" is something that he and Marc Guggenheim had been working toward since the show's first season.
-Regarding Constantine's inclusion on the show, Klemmer stated that "an alienated, chain-smoking, pansexual, world-weary demonologist would feel right at home among our Legends".
+Regarding Constantine's inclusion on the show, Klemmer stated that "an alienated, chain-smoking, bisexual, world-weary demonologist would feel right at home among our Legends".
 Ryan was promoted to series regular for the fourth season of Legends of Tomorrow.
 Ryan spoke to the relationship between the character seen in the NBC series and the one seen on Legends of Tomorrow and in the Arrowverse.
 He said the two were the same character with "the same DNA", and likened each appearance to that of different comic book writers and artists working with the character: "He has the same outline, but he looks different.
 The hair is slightly different.
 He has a slightly different cadence sometimes.
 Different artists and different writers write him in different ways."
 Ryan also noted that while the fourth season of Legends of Tomorrow mentions the Astra storyline from the NBC series, it would not explore the Brujeria storyline, though Constantine "still carries that baggage around with him".
+However the fifth season did continue the story line leading to Astra joining the Legends.
+Constantine ceased to appear in the Arrowverse after the sixth season of Legends of Tomorrow as Warner Bros terminated the series' access to the character.